tingkelvin/tingkelvin.github.io/_posts/2021-11-24-Speical Examples in Big.md

 </details>

 **Example 3 - Unordered Pairs**

 This one is tricky!

-Suppose we had an algorithm that took in an array of N strings, the length of each strings is s, sorted each string, and then sorted the full array.
+Suppose we had an algorithm that took in an array of N strings, the length of each string is s.
+Sorted each string, and then sorted the full array.
 What would the runtime be?
-Asuming soring takes N log N.
+Asuming sorting took O(x log x).

 <details>
   <summary>Answer</summary>